 It is critical to know all of the different symbols you will find on maps when using them.
 There are way too many to list here.
 It is critical because as hunters, we need to know where the roads turn into trails, where there are gates, bridges, boat ramps, and more.
 All of these things are important and need to be identified properly.
 This is why I recommend downloading the USGS Topographic Map Symbols PDF.
 It shows you everything and is a great guide for beginners and advanced users alike.

-If you have any questions, please let me know in the comments below.
+If you have any questions, please let me know.
 Good luck!

 *Our website is supported by our users.
 We operate independently and do not provide Sponsored content.
 We sometimes earn a small commission when you click through the affiliate links on our website.
 We appreciate your help.
 Contact Us for More Information.